 Please use the squeue command (the "-u \$USER" option to only list jobs belonging to your user id).
+A graphical overview can be displayed using slurmtop command.

 How do I do chain jobs with dependencies?

 Please confer the sbatch/srun man page, especially the